TheRenegadeCoder/sample-programs-website/projects/transpose matrix/index.md

 The solution can be generated using nested loops and exchanging the indexes of the matrix.

 ## Requirements
+Input 1:
+1 2 3
+4 5 6
+7 8 9

 The following is the expected output:
-1 2 3      1 4 7
+1 4 7
-4 5 6  ->  2 5 8
+2 5 8
-7 8 9      3 6 9
+3 6 9

+Input 2:
+1 9
+8 6
+5 4

+The folllowing is the expected output:
+1 8 5
+9 6 4

 1. The first matrix is from the given input.
-2. The second  matrix is the desired output i.e, the transpose.
+2. The second  matrix is the desired output i.e, the transpose of the matrix.

 ## Testing

-Verify that the actual output matches the expected output (see [requirements][1])
+Verify that the actual output matches the expected output

-[1]: #requirements
+Input:
+1 2 3
+4 5 6
+7 8 9

+The following is the expected output:
+1 4 7
+2 5 8
+3 6 9